14 May 2021 - Events

 Barry Diller is a corporate investor.
 In 2012, bought 605,000 shares of Coca-Cola voting securities between November 2010 and April 2012, and 264,000 more shares in April 2012.
 The first purchase pushed him over the lowest HSR threshold and the second set over the second and higher threshold.
 He did not file for crossing either HSR threshold.

 This was total inadvertence, but he made no filing until Coca-Cola called the mistake to his attention.
 The FTC filed him $480,000.
 (In those days, the daily penalty was $16,000, not $43,280.)
 Diller was fined because 15 years earlier, in 1997, he had made a HSR acquisition and inadvertently didn’t file then.
 Because the Coca-Cola incident was not his first violation, the FTC imposed the fine.

 Another complication based on “control”

 Here’s a variation to show you how complicated this is.
 Suppose our executive doesn’t own any voting securities at all in Company X. But she does control a separate company that does hold $93 million of the stock.
 Company X grants her a $2 million stock dividend.
-Now, she might think $2 million plus $0 is $2 million.
+Now, she might think $2 million-plus $0 is $2 million.
 But she would be wrong.
 You need to combine everything you own in a target, plus everything under your control.
 Once again, our executive inadvertently crossed the HSR threshold without filing.

 This same problem happened to Barry Diller in his earlier case.
 Diller controlled USA Networks.
-USA Networks bought voting stock of Citysearch and the value exceeded the HSR threshold.
+USA Networks bought the voting stock of Citysearch and the value exceeded the HSR threshold.
 Diller did not file, even though he was the controlling entity.
-The FTC accepted a corrective filing and imposed no fine because this was the first violation, and because he undertook to be “accountable for instituting an effective program to ensure full compliance with the Act’s requirements.”
+The FTC accepted a corrective filing and imposed no fine because this was the first violation and because he undertook to be “accountable for instituting an effective program to ensure full compliance with the Act’s requirements.”

 Fines are imposed even without anticompetitive effects